 Grease the entire inside of the bundt pan with shortening, to prevent sticking when the finished pie comes out.

 Press one of the balls of dough with a rolling pin into a flat circle.
 Place it into the bundt pan, and press it out with your hands so that every inch of the inside of the pan is covered.
 I found the pie crust was indeed very thick and solid, and it was much easier to roll out with a rolling pin than a typical pie crust.
 I pressed it into the bundt pan by hand, and spent maybe twenty minutes or more pressing the pie crust up along the inner and outer edges of the pan.

 When the apples have finished draining, reserve (keep) the drained apple juice.
 Return the apples to the big mixing bowl.
-In order to add more flavor to the crust, I poured some of the reserved apple juice from the apple slices into the pan and swirled it around, then drained out the excess.
-The rest of the reserved apple juice will be used in making the glaze to top the finished pie.
+The reserved apple juice will be used in making the glaze to top the finished pie.

 In a large bowl, mix the drained apples together with the pie filling ingredients.
 Add the filling to the bundt pan.